Statement of Purpose

 Description of Internship Training Program

 The APA-approved Internship in Professional Psychology includes supervised experiences and training activities provided in an atmosphere of dynamic personal and professional growth.
 The training program is specifically designed to offer a wide variety of opportunities to help interns begin functioning as autonomous professional psychologists.
-These opportunities include clinical service, consultation, outreach, training, administration, teaching, research, supervision, and professional development.
-Interns are strongly encouraged to pursue areas of individual interests in establishing their training program.
+These opportunities include clinical service, consultation, outreach, training, administration, supervision, and professional development.
 Each supervisor is a licensed psychologist.

-The Counseling Center provides comprehensive counseling services to students of the University community.
+The Counseling Center provides comprehensive counseling services within an integrated Health, Wellness, and Counseling Center to students of the University community.
 The Center maintains a focus on health rather than on pathology.
 In meeting the goal of helping clients function more effectively within the University environment, it is assumed that growth is an ongoing process and that many changes occur outside of the therapeutic relationship.
 The counseling process is viewed within the larger context of a person's total life experience.
 Clients are regarded as functional individuals who have problems, with a strong emphasis placed on their resilience, strengths, and resources when resolving issues brought to the therapeutic relationship.

 This health perspective is incorporated into the internship training program and is representative of the manner in which interns are selected and trained.
 In addition, a developmental/systems perspective is central to the training program and is emphasized when providing clinical and consultative services at individual, group, and community levels within the university.